jheinrichs79/homeServarr/README.md

 Server OS
 * The latest version of Ubuntu Server

+## File Layout

+The layout of the repository will look like this:

+* serverScripts
+  - baseInstalls
+    - webin
+    - docker
+    - samba
+  - troubleShooting
+    - docker
+  - scheduledTasks
+* dockerCompose
+  - standardApps
+  - servarr
+  - optionalApps

 ## Automation File Types
 For my setup, I will be hosting a multitude of items to make setting up a home server:
 * Server Scripts (Shell scripts)